50B Great Works of German Literature in Translation: Romanticism to Present

 Lecture, three hours.
 Taught in German.
 Development of advanced speaking skills and thorough grounding in essay writing in German by considering issues of style, structure, grammar, and vocabulary.
 Introduction to contemporary German cinema to expose students to slice of German (and European) culture and history, with focus on notion of boundary.
-Examination of different types of boundaries and borders (e.g. physical borders between countries; boundaries created by various political idealogies; socially created boundaries of class, race, and gender; boundary between memory and experience), ways in which people cross them, and their reasons for these transgressions.
-Analysis of movies to better understand various cinemantic techniques.
+Examination of different types of boundaries and borders (e.g., physical borders between countries; boundaries created by various political ideologies; socially created boundaries of class, race, and gender; boundary between memory and experience), ways in which people cross them, and their reasons for these transgressions.
+Analysis of movies to better understand various cinematic techniques.
 P/NP or letter grading.

 170 Goethe und Weltliteratur

 Seminar, three hours.
 Taught in German.
 Reading and discussion of representative works (except "Faust") from Goethe's early period (Die Leiden des jungen Werther) through maturity and old age (West-östlicher Divan).
 Students will work with digital humanities methods to improve their German language competency and evaluate Goethe's global influence on Western intellectual history.
 Letter grading.
 German 152 or 153 prerequisite.

 Lecture, three hours.
 Introduction to Middle High German language, with particular emphasis on developing facility in reading.
 Study of grammar, syntax, and vocabulary combined with introduction to poetic forms and cultural context.
 Letter grading.